 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Bali has long been an exotic paradise.
-The island is a picturesque vision of green rice fields and plantations, soaring volcanoes, cool lakes, rushing rivers, lush forests and palm fringed beaches.
-It is Indonesia's number one tourist spot and it is not difficult to understand why.
-Bali not only has an incredible coastline but also the original charm of the 'Island of the Gods' and its smiling people, especially in the many small rural villages and fascinating places of the fertile interior.
+Long recognised as an exotic paradise, the island of Bali is a picturesque vision of green rice fields and plantations, soaring volcanoes, cool lakes, rushing rivers, lush forests and palm-fringed beaches.
+It is Indonesia's number one tourist spot and it is not difficult to understand why, with its incredible coastline and the charm of its smiling people, especially in the many small rural villages and fascinating places of the fertile interior.

 What sets Bali apart from the rest of Indonesia is the prevalence of Balinese Hinduism.
 Scattered around Bali are thousands of Hindu temples and places of worship.
 The island's religious beliefs are evident in the ceremonies, daily rituals and attitudes of the locals, in the offerings of flowers and food that adorn the roadsides, the charms hung inside taxis, and the numerous vibrant festivals that occur throughout the year.
 It is also perceptible in local reverence for the Holy Mountain, the soaring volcanic cone of Gunung Agung, which is the spiritual centre of the Balinese universe.
 Art is an integral part of daily life and every village has its artists, from internationally acclaimed painters to aspirational young cow herders.
 Ubud, the cultural centre, with its streets lined with art and crafts shops, also offers regular performances of traditional Balinese dance and music.
 Art, together with tourism, is an important source of revenue for the island.

 Meaning 'land in the middle of the sea', Tanah Lot is an exquisite sea temple built atop a rock formation off the island of Bali.
-A very popular tourist spot and a great location for photographs, Tanah Lot sits on a rocky island, in waters occupied by poisonous sea snakes which are believed to guard the temple from evil spirits and intruders.
-If you think its sounds like a fairytale you're not wrong; the place has a mystical quality.
+A very popular tourist spot and a great location for photographs, Tanah Lot sits on a rocky island, in waters occupied by poisonous sea snakes that are believed to guard the temple from evil spirits and intruders.
 Despite the alleged presence of the snakes it is possible - and fun - to walk or wade to the temple cave at low tide.
 The temple was built by one of the last priests to arrive in Bali from Java in the 16th century and unfortunately the main temple can't be entered.

 The still-active Gunung Batur volcano is known as Bali's second holiest mountain and symbolises the female element of the island.
 The male element is symbolized in Gunung Agung, a neighbouring smaller volcano.
-The walk up Mount Batur is not easy, but the views are spectacular and if you're lucky you might even spot a few monkeys along the way.
-Gunung Batur rises from a volcanic crater which also contains a lake and the view of this otherworldly landscape from the crater rim is spectacular.
-Look out for the remanants of black lava flows on the western side of the mountain from this vantage.
-There is also a great lookout point for those who'd rather hire a car and drive to the old crater rim overlooking Lake Batur.
+The walk up Mount Batur is not easy, but the views are spectacular and, if travellers are lucky, they might even spot a few monkeys along the way.
+Gunung Batur rises from a volcanic crater that also contains a lake and the view of this otherworldly landscape from the crater rim is spectacular.
+Visitors should look out for the remnants of black lava flows on the western side of the mountain from this vantage.

 One of the most valued temples in Bali, Pura Kehen is a garden temple located in the town of Bangli in East Bali and can be traced back to the 11th century.
 Founded by Sri Brahma Kemuti Ketu, Pura Kehen is the second largest temple on Bali and the most sacred in the region.
-Many visitors are mesmerized by the temple's grandeur and the steep steps leading dramatically up to the gateway.
+Many visitors are mesmerised by the temple's grandeur and the steep steps leading dramatically up to the gateway.
 Like the Mother Temple of Pura Besakih, Pura Kehen was built on the slope of a hill and has eight terraces.
-The temple complex is surrounded by palm tree plantations which adds to the visitor's impression of being a jungle explorer discovering something ancient and profound.
-The fire god, Brahmen, protects the temple and it is named for him - kehen means hearth or fireplace.
-The 38 steps lead to an ornately carved entrance and through this doorway there are three courtyards.
-There is a lot to see but be sure not to miss the remarkable stone lotus throne dedicated to Brahma, Shiva and Vishnu in the third, main courtyard.

 Built in the 9th century, Goa Gajah, or Elephant Cave, is located near Ubud and originally served as a sanctuary; it is now a UNESCO World Heritage Site.
 With a wonderfully carved entrance featuring menacing creatures and demons, children will find a visit to this historic cave an unforgettable experience (as will adults!).
 The main figure was once thought to be an elephant, hence the name, and in the 1950s a bathing pool was excavated, thought to have been built to ward off evil spirits.
-Visitors can wash their hands and feet in the fountains and there are usually locals on hand selling prayer offerings and the like - sometimes monks will offer blessings for travellers.
-Those who would like a tour guide will find that there are always locals offering this service and the tours can be very informative.
-The entrance is the most impressive feature of the cave and the interior will not take long to explore.
-There are some lovely gardens and trees surrounding the cave though, and a few stone carvings, so it is worth having a stroll around.
+Visitors can wash their hands and feet in the fountains and there are usually locals on hand selling prayer offerings and the like.

 The Bali Bird Park is home to a spectacular collection of more than 1,000 birds of about 250 different species.
 Kids will love spotting their favourite birds and learning about the exotic species they have never encountered before.
 Birds such as Macaws, peacocks, parrots, white herons and many more can be seen.
 The park is divided into regions that recreate natural habitats for the birds, complete with indigenous plant life and other artefacts from the region in question.
 Regions represented in the park include Bali, Papua, Java, Sumatra, South America and South Africa.